CDW (CDW) Q3 2017 Results - Earnings Call Transcript

 Jayson A. Noland - Robert W. Baird & Co., Inc.

 Okay, thanks for that.
-And a follow-up on fed mid-teens growth is strong where some others have struggled.
+And a follow-up on fed.
+Mid-teens growth is strong where some others have struggled.
 I think client devices played a role there.
 Any other color you would add for fed?

 Thomas E. Richards - CDW Corp.

 Yeah.
 I'll take a shot at it and then let Chris give you any extra color.
 I'd say your instincts are right that the client device driven by a combination of the large orders we've been talking about all year and even though you didn't ask, somebody will.
-So I'll – we have about 80% of those are now out the door.
+So I'll – about 80% of those are now out the door.
 So we have 20% left.
 And then I think the federal government Windows 10 mandate really has driven a lot of the activity.
 But it wasn't just that group that did well.
 I would say collaboration, services or other areas that did well in the federal government.
 So it's been really nice balance.

 Jayson A. Noland - Robert W. Baird & Co., Inc.